⁉️ FAQs (Frequently asked questions)

 For unexpected guests or visitors, Grantham E still has 14 yellow guest parking spaces available on the south side of the property.

-Keep in mind, no owner has exclusive rights to any specific guest or extra parking space, and none of these spots are assigned to individual owners.
+Please note that no owner has exclusive rights to any specific guest or extra parking space, and none of these spots are assigned to individual owners.